Linux file permissions

 002, while the default for root is

 umask value (or set it) using the

 If (as a normal user) you run the command:

-A umask of 002 basically means don't remove any permissions from the base value for "user" or "group", but "other" is not allowed write permission (write permission is octal 2, or binary 010 meaning
+002 basically means don't remove any permissions from the base value for

 So if we create a new file:

-rw-rw-r-- (readable and writeable by user and group, but only readable by everyone else).
+rw-rw-r-- (readable and writable by user and group, but only readable by everyone else).

 Similarly, if we create a new directory:

-drwxrwxr-x (readable, writeable, executable by user and group, but only readable and executable by everyone else).
+drwxrwxr-x (readable, writable, executable by user and group, but only readable and executable by everyone else).